Table of Contents

 This CVC code section states:

 Not generally, unless there is a secondary offense like being drunk in public.
-It is important to note that while jaywalking is a violation, it does not constitute grounds for arrest on its own.
+It is important to note that while jaywalking is a violation, it does not constitute grounds for arrest.

 Under California jaywalking laws, a pedestrian must yield the right of way to any oncoming cars when crossing a street outside of a crosswalk.
-You must make good faith efforts to avoid auto accidents.
+It would help if you made good-faith efforts to avoid auto accidents.

-So under VC 21954, the pedestrian must give up their right of way to oncoming vehicles, so as not to create an immediate hazard and keep streets safer.
+So under VC 21954, the pedestrian must give up their right of way to oncoming vehicles to avoid creating an immediate hazard and keep streets safer.

 The penalty for violating pedestrian safety jaywalking laws remains as follows: